Ansett New Zealand Flight 703: Accident

+Due to departing traffic, air traffic control denied the approach to runway 07 and instead cleared Flight 703 for the VOR/DME approach to runway 25.
+While the runway 07 approach would have taken the aircraft over the relatively flat Manawatū Plains, the runway 25 approach instead took the aircraft on a 14 nmi DME arc to near Woodville.
+There, it would intercept the final approach track into runway 25 and descend over the northern Tararua Range.

 Once on the final approach, the captain (as pilot flying) called for the landing gear to be lowered.
-Thirty seconds later, the first officer noticed on the landing gear indicator that the right main landing gear was not down and locked.
-The captain ordered for the alternate gear extension procedure, and told the first officer to whip through the procedure and "see if we can get it out of the way before it's too late".
+Thirty seconds later, the two pilots noticed on the landing gear indicator that the right main landing gear was not down and locked.
+The captain ordered the alternate gear extension procedure and told the first officer to " whip through [the procedure] and see if we can get it out of the way before it's too late".
 After passengers also noticed the landing gear was not fully extended, the flight attendant communicated with the pilots to inform them of the situation.

 The first officer referred to the aircraft's quick reference handbook (QRH) for the procedure, which required the pilot to open the alternate release door, pull down on the main gear release handle inside to operate the gear uplock, and then insert the handle into the manual hydraulic pump and operate it until the main gear was fully extended.
-The first officer however missed the step of pulling the release handle, to which the captain said "You're supposed to pull the handle...".
-The first officer pulled the handle and said "Yeah that's pulled here we go."
+The first officer, however, missed the step of pulling the release handle, to which the captain said, "You're supposed to pull the handle...".
+The first officer pulled the handle and said, "Yeah, that's pulled.
+Here we go."

-The distraction of the landing gear alternate extension procedure saw the aircraft inadvertently allowed to descend too low toward the range.
+Distracted by the landing gear alternate extension procedure, the captain failed to monitor the aircraft's flight path and allowed it to descend below the glide path toward the range.
 Less than ten seconds after the first officer pulled the manual release handle, the ground proximity warning system (GPWS) sounded.
-The pilots pulled back on the control column and raised the nose to 8 degrees; before they could fully react to the GPWS alarm, the plane crashed into the Tararua Ranges at 9:22 AM.
+The pilots pulled back on the control column and raised the nose to 8 degrees; before they could fully react to the GPWS alarm, the plane impacted the ground at 9:22 AM.
 The initial impact occurred at 1272 ft above sea level; an aircraft on profile should have been 2650 ft above sea level.